bir-d/rakeprotocol/reportv2.md

   - Client: Sends this to indicate to the server that it will need to receive files
   - Server: Prepares to receive files from the client
 * SUCCEED_RSP     = "!S"
-  - Client: Indicates success, should keep processing the packet and rakefile
+  - Client: Indicates success, should keep processing the packet and rakefile.
+Exit code equals 0 since otherwise it would be a FAILURE_RSP packet
-  - Server: Sends this to indicate execution was successful
+  - Server: Sends this to indicate execution was successful (exit code == 0)
 * FAILURE_RSP     = "!F"
-  - Client: Indicates failure, receive payload as stderr and terminate
+  - Client: Indicates failure, receive two packets, one containing the stderr and one containing the exit code.
-  - Server: Sends this to indicate execution was unsuccessful
+  - Server: Sends this to indicate execution was unsuccessful.
+Detect based on exit code.
 * EXECUTE_GET     = "!E"
   - Client: Sends this to get current amount of requests server is servicing
   - Server: Sends active thread count to client.